-Teaching and Learning with Technology is running a pilot for LockDown Browser and Remote Proctoring Tool available in NYU Brightspace, by request, to support you and your students.
-For more information on this tool, go to the LockDown Browser and Remote Proctoring Tool below.
+Teaching and Learning with Technology is supporting NYU Brightspace: Respondus (Main Article) and the Remote Proctoring Tool available in NYU Brightspace, by request, to support you and your students.
+For more information on this tool, go to the LockDown Browser and Remote Proctoring Tool section below.

 |I want to give...||I can use...|